deepsense-ai/seahorse/docs/operations/read_dataframe.md

 ## Input

-Read DataFrame does not take any input.
+The `Read DataFrame` operation does not take any input.

 ## Output